AndrewVSutherland/psetpartners/schema.md

 strengths             | jsonb       | preference strengths
-creator               | text        | kerb of the student who created the group, empty string for system created groups editors               | text[]      | list of kerbs of students authorized to modify the group (empty list means everyone) max                   | smallint    | maximum number of students match_run             | smallint    | only set for system created groups, incremented with each matching
+creator               | text        | kerb of the student who created the group, empty string for system created groups editors               | text[]      | list of kerbs of students authorized to modify the group (empty list means everyone) size                  | smallint    | number of rows in grouplist with group_id=id (read/write ratio is high, so worth maintaining) max                   | smallint    | maximum number of students (None if no limit, may be less than size due to edits) match_run             | smallint    | only set for system created groups, incremented with each matching

 ## classlist